Strip Washing Nappies

 Strip washing nappies isn't something we all need to do, there are just a few occasions where you may need to give them a bit of extra attention.
 Overall, we believe in a simple fuss free routine.

 When should I strip wash?

-In all likelihood you may never have to strip wash through your entire cloth nappy journey.
+In all likelihood you may never have to strip wash your nappies.
 If you are worried about nappies smelling or possible detergent build up then you can email us at email@example.com or reach out to fellow cloth users on our Peanut and Poppet Hangout group on Facebook.

 It is possible in this instance that you need to strip wash but it's certainly not a regular part of a routine that you need to worry about.

 At Peanut and Poppet we're advocates for simple, fuss free routines.
 We do not recommend using chemicals such as bleach.
 It is possible to damage your nappies by using this method and no one wants that!